 - If all else fails, the unit is defective, and you should consider replacing it altogether.

 The unit makes a humming sound, but the grinders do not work.

 When you flip the switch and the sound of the motor can be heard, but the grinders are not operating, the problem usually lies in the inner flywheel being jammed.

 As a result, the machine’s reset button will pop more outwardly than normal, or the circuit breaker might trip.
 If this persists without repair, the motor could burn out unless it is reset or switched off by the circuit breaker.

 The root cause of this problem is any foreign material that may have been lodged or stuck in the interior mechanism of the disposal unit between the shredder and impeller (read up on other sources to familiarize yourself with the parts of the interior of the unit).

 We will say it again: Never, under any circumstances, reach into the garbage disposal hopper (grinding chamber).

-- Cut off electrical supply to the garbage disposal unit by shutting off the circuit breaker.
-Remember to also turn off the wall switch or the one underneath the unit.
+- Cut off the electrical supply to the garbage disposal unit by shutting off the circuit breaker.
+Remember also to turn off the wall switch or the one underneath the unit.

 - Turn the wrench clockwise to loosen the impeller or the flywheel.